-5.3 Installation of a lens on a C-Lens Holder
+5.3 Installation of a lens

-Take into account that you can only install a limited range of lenses on an SP4K-C projector with a C-lens holder.
-For the full list of available lenses, refer to "Available lenses", page 52.
+Take into account that you can only install a limited range of lenses on an SP2K-C projector.
+For the full list of available lenses, refer to "Available lenses", page 50.

-How to install a lens into the C-lens holder
+How to install a lens into the lens holder

 1. Place the lens holder in the "unlocked" position.
-Do this by pulling the lens lock handle (reference 1, Image 5-2) outward and then towards the lens power supply socket (reference 2) as illustrated.
+Do this by pulling the lens lock handle (reference 1, lmage 5-2) outward and then towards the lens power supply socket (reference 2) as illustrated.